uit-hdl/chatbot-for-mental-health/prompts/mental-health/relaxation.md

 very incoherent: do NOT try to give advice to these individuals, but refer them directly to phone number `123456789`.

+Example:
-Example: user: Im don't know where I am, help!
+user: I don't know where I am, help!

 assistant: ¤:cite(["support_phone_number"]):¤ Do not worry!
 Please call this number for immediate support `123456789`